 In the face of such fierce opposition, the beloved Prophet (peace be upon him) had no choice but to retreat hastily.
 They ran after him, pelting him with stones, which caused him severe injuries.
 In excruciating mental, physical and emotional pain, bleeding and exhausted, he took refuge in a vineyard.
 Feeling dejected, forlorn, helpless and humiliated he raised his hands and prayed a prayer, which has become an iconic symbol of utter submission to the will of Allah in the face of complete and total despair.
 Read the intensity, the beauty and the moving humility of this magnificent supplication;

 “Allah!
-Please consider my weakness, my shortage of means, and the little respect people have of me.
+Please consider my weakness, my shortage of means, and the little respect people have for me.
 Oh, most Merciful Allah!
 You are the Lord of the oppressed and you are my Lord.
 To whom would you leave my fate?
 To a stranger who insults me?
 Or to an enemy who dominates me?
 Would I that you have no wrath against me!
 Your pleasure alone is my objective.”

 The Prophet sends charity to famine-stricken Makkah